stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 # Add new application

-This quick guide covers the steps to set up a new project in gitops config repository.
+This guide covers the steps to set up a new project/application/microservice in gitops-config repository.

-### Deploying your application
+To onboard application in gitops config, you need to make changes to both:

+1. application repository and
+2. gitops-config repository.

-To onboard application in gitops config, you need to configure application and gitops repository.
-Following are the changes you need to make in order to on-board application.
+Following are the changes you need to make in order to on-board a new application.

 Replace angle brackets with following values in below templates:

   - \<tenant> : Name of the tenant
   - \<application> : Name of git repository of the application
   - \<env>:  Environment name
   - \<gitops-repo>:  url of your gitops repo
   - \<nexus-repo>: url of nexus repository

-### 1. Application Repo
+## 1. Application Repo

-In application repo, you need to configure helm chart for the application. you need to have helm chart in ***deploy*** folder at the root of your repository.

-you can configure helm chart by having mere 2 files in ***deploy*** folder
+In application repo add helm chart in ***deploy*** folder at the root of your repository.
+To configure helm chart add following 2 files in ***deploy*** folder.

+We use [stakater application](https://github.com/stakater-charts/application/tree/master/application) chart as our main chart.

+1. Chart.yaml
+2. values.yaml

 - Chart.yaml

 ```yaml
 apiVersion: v2
 name: <application>